SumoLogic/sumologic-documentation/docs/send-data/kubernetes/best-practices.md

 ## Use containers only from Docker Hub registry

-If for some reason you can use only DockerHub as docker registry, we are suggesting to use the following configuration:
+If DockerHub is the only available Docker registry option, we recommend the following configuration:

 ```yaml
 sumologic: